Kiyomizu-dera: Tamuramaro, the Warror Who Conquered the North with Kannon's Blessings

 The Noh play, Tamura

-One spring day, a monk from an eastern province visited Kiyomizu-dera Temple and encountered a boy holding a broom.
-When the monk inquired about the history of Kiyomizu-dera Temple, the boy began recounting that it was built by Shogun, Sakanoue-no-Tamuramaro (758-811, 坂上田村麻呂).
+One spring day, a monk from an eastern Province visited Kiyomizu-dera Temple and encountered a boy holding a broom.
+When the monk inquired about the history of Kiyomizu-dera Temple, the boy began recounting that it was built by shogun, Sakanoue no Tamuramaro (758-811, 坂上田村麻呂).
 While a fleeting moment, the boy and monk relished the cherry blossoms of Kiyomizu-dera Temple.
-At night, during the monk recited the Lotus Sutra, the spirit of Tamuramaro, adorned in warrior attire, materialized in the dimness and started to talk, "I was appointed Shogun to conquer the enemy to secure the nation.
+At night, as the monk recited the Lotus Sutra, the spirit of Tamuramaro, adorned in warrior attire, materialized in the dimness and started to talk, "I was appointed shogun to conquer the enemy to secure the nation.
 Thus, I offered prayers for Kannon’s support with my forces.
 With gratitude for the power of Kannon, I successfully defeated the enemies."

-After the completion of the Taiho Ritsuryo Code in 701, the Yamato Imperial Court promoted the establishment of the nation based on the Ritsuryo Code.
+After the completion of the Taiho Code in 701, the Yamato Imperial Court promoted the establishment of the nation based on the ritsuryo (ancient Japanese legal code system).
 For this, in 708, Emperor Genmei issued an imperial order to relocate the capital from Asuka to Heijo-kyo, situated in the heart of Nara - a vast capital city spanning 2,500 hectares.
 Construction began in 709.
-Shortly thereafter, a rebellion by the Emishi (barbarian tribes) erupted in the undeveloped Tohoku region.
-The Imperial Court dispatched a Shogun to quell the rebellion and appointed officials to address the Tohoku residents who opposed the Imperial Court, constructing fortresses and fences.
+Shortly thereafter, a rebellion by the Emishi erupted in the undeveloped Tohoku region.
+The Imperial Court dispatched a shogun to quell the rebellion and appointed officials to address the Tohoku residents who opposed the Imperial Court, constructing fortresses and fences.
 In 724, the Imperial Court established Taga Castle (Taga Fence) as a stronghold in the northeast to fortify and govern the Tohoku region.

-The Holy War of Aterui, the leader of Emishi, echoed through the mountains and rivers
+The Holy War of Aterui Echoes through the Mountains and Rivers

 Aterui